martin-lizner/trezor-ssh-agent/README.md

 #### Start
 * Download and run JAR or EXE binary from latest release.
-* Java 1.7 or later is required.
+* Java 1.8 is required.
 * Or you can build your own java (see bellow) and run class com.trezoragent.gui.StartAgentGUI main.

 #### Build